spiffxp/kraken-ci/README.md

     https://testpipe.kubeme.io

-After a self-signed cert SSL warning you should see the jenkins dashboard.
+You should see the jenkins dashboard.
 Now try:

 # To update in place